hisune/hisune-coder-tools/README.md

 or

-you can run: `copy /b nw.exe+hct.nw app.exe` to save this project as a exe
+you can run: `copy /b nw.exe+hct.nw htc.exe` to save this project as a exe

 or